aussiegeek/paperlog/.changeset/khaki-paws-hunt.md

 "paperlog": patch
 ---

-Refactor to use generated adif field definitions
+Refactor to use field definitions generated from ADIF spec